 - Employees visiting campus for a one-time, approved purpose

 All students and employees who come to campus for one of these purposes must follow important safety rules.
-For more information, including instructions for using Optimum HQ and the request form for employees who wish to use their office, please visit the Coming to Campus in Spring 2021 webpage.
+For more information, including instructions for using Optimum HQ and the request form for employees who wish to use their office, please visit the Instructions for Coming to Campus webpage.

 Messages From President Holmes

 These messages were sent to all De Anza College employees by President Lloyd A. Holmes

 The following messages were sent to all Foothill-De Anza district employees by Chancellor Judy C. Miner